 The blade itself is a High Carbon, Japanese stainless steel, which is cooked cryogenically, offering an incredibly hard steel that takes a while to lose its edge.

-The knife is well weighted, and comes sharpened at a lower angle to provide a more precise, sharp edge.
-This is an ideal choice for anyone looking for a high-end, well performing knife.
+The knife is well weighted and comes sharpened at a lower angle to provide a more precise, sharp edge.
+This is an ideal choice for anyone looking for a high-end, well-performing knife.

 - Japanese VG10 Steel with High Carbon Stainless Steel.
 This is the same as some of the real hard blends that Japanese knives are famous for.
+This steel is non-stick as well as stain and rust resistant.

 - 15º Angle – This is a true Japanese blade.
 Check out the best sharpeners for Japanese knives here.